 Ready your garden for the growing season by preparing planting beds during April.

-□ Cover your planting beds with black plastic for a week to 10 days to warm the soil.
-When the soil is warm and dry, fork over the vegetable garden; dig in cover crops; remove weeds; rake soil to a fine tilth; spread compost.
+- Cover your planting beds with clear or black plastic sheeting for a week to 10 days to warm the soil.
+When the soil is warm and dry, fork over the vegetable garden; dig in cover crops; remove weeds; rake the soil to a fine tilth; spread compost.
 Apply aged manure and compost as needed.
-You can also place cloches in position to warm the soil.
+You can also place cloches in a position to warm the soil.
 Prepare celery and potato trenches by adding a layer of well-rotted manure or garden compost to the trench area.

 If you live in USDA Plant Hardiness Zones 7-11, here is a vegetable gardening checklist for April.